jolmg/parsby/README.md

 ```

 If we use `def` instead of `define_combinator`, then the label would be
-that assigned by the outermost combinator.
-In the following case, it would
+that of its definition.
+In the following case, it would be that assigned by
-be that assigned by `<`.
+`<`.

 ```ruby
 def between(left, right, p)